Braxxian/Lost-in-the-woods/README.md

 ## Planning & Development
 ### User stories

-* As a user I want an entertaining game that can be enjoyed in short leisure breaks
+* As a user I enjoy retro-style text adventures
-* As a user I want to be able to play the game across all my different devices
+* As a user I want to be able to play the game on desktop, laptop or tablet.
-* As a user I want to be able to easily learn how to play
+* As a user I am interested in basic python programming.
 * As a user I want a demonstration of how basic python can be used to create a text adventure

 ### Site Owner goals